 1. The Bottom Left Corner – Exposure Management

-Every new-tech geek would first look at what’s new.
+Looking at Gartner Hype Cycle for Security Operations 2022, every new-tech geek would first look at what’s new.
 There we find “Exposure Management”, a program that combines different technologies and tools (such as breach and attack simulation, attack surface management, and automated penetration testing /red-teaming) to eventually reduce the overall risk of cyberattacks.

 In essence, Exposure Management is a five-stage program that allows organizations to stay on top of security gaps in their security posture, and continuously work to take corrective measures in a timely manner.
 It dictates better collaboration between enterprise security and risk management teams to maintain a tolerable level of risk in the long run.
 EM also mandates a combination of tools and approaches to identify the likelihood of successful attacks and exploits in advance, understand the context and prioritize based on the potential business impact.